awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updatewindowsami.md

   Type: String

   Description: \(Optional\) A script provided as a string\.
-It will execute after installing OS updates\.
+It will run after installing OS updates\.
 + PreUpdateScript

   Type: String

   Description: \(Optional\) A script provided as a string\.
-It will execute prior to installing OS updates\.
+It will run prior to installing OS updates\.
 + PublishedDateAfter

   Type: String